Is Paxlovid available in Canada?

 Health Canada stated that as of March 31st they have shipped enough doses for 150,000 people, allocated on a per capita basis.

-Getting a Paxlovid prescription with RT Medical is a simple process that can be done from the comfort of your own home.
+Getting a Paxlovid prescription is a simple process that can even be done from the comfort of your own home with a streamlined telehealth service.

-After a quick and easy virtual assessment, a Paxlovid prescription will be provided for eligible patients to start their treatment.
+After an in-person or virtual assessment, a Paxlovid prescription will be provided for eligible patients to start their treatment.

 Paxlovid pre-screening checklist